mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 Network latency is a huge deal.
 I can't stress this enough.
-Depending on the connectivity between your servers and your users, latency could range from 50ms to as much as a second (yes, there are areas with networks _that_ bad).
+Depending on the connectivity between your servers and your users, latency could range from 50ms to as much as a second.

 If you serve assets as multiple independent files, the browser has to make separate network requests for each.
 Browsers only download a few assets at a